A Christchurch to Queenstown Road trip is one of the best you can do in New Zealand.

-Example Christchurch to Queenstown Road trip itinerary
+Example Christchurch to Queenstown Road Trip Itinerary

-The drive from Christchurch to Queenstown isn’t the longest, but there are stretches where you will be on the road for long periods at once.
+This journey isn’t the longest, but there are stretches where you will be on the road for long periods at once.

-My itinerary lasts for five days, this is a good amount of time to see all of the major sights in between Christchurch and Queenstown.
+My itinerary lasts for five days, this is a good amount of time to see all of the major sights between Christchurch and Queenstown.